brimdata/zed/beacon/README.md

 of zql.

-In this approach, the zeek log data is converted to zng and imported into a zng data lake.
+In this approach, the zeek log data is converted to zng and imported into a a set of zng files (or into a zng data lake in the cloud).
 Then, various declarative queries operate over windowed passes over the raw data creating intermediate analytics that are, in turn, stored in the lake.
 These results can then be further queried to create the beacon tables or queried directly in the threat hunting workflow, just as RITA's mongo tables can be queried in various ways in security workflows.

 We will call these partial results "summaries".
-The data here is simply stored as zng (or zst columnar) files or cloud objects, in accordance with the zdl data naming conventions.

 > There are different ways using zq and zdl to organize and store summaries,
 > for example, you can take the output of a "zdl map" command that builds summary